DoliCloud/DoliMods/README.md

 All modules are free and Open Source GPL v3+.

 This is a monorepo repository.
-Each modules is stored into the directory *htdocs/modulename*
+Each module is stored into the directory *htdocs/modulename*

 WARNING: